We believe effective disclosure requires mutual respect and transparency between finders and security teams.

 We are committed to protecting the interests of Finders.
 However, vulnerability disclosure is an inherently murky process.
 The more closely a Finder's behavior matches these guidelines, the more we'll be able to protect you if a difficult disclosure situation escalates.

 Security Teams will publish a program policy designed to guide security research into a particular service or product.
-You should always carefully review this policy and its rules prior to submission as they may supercede these guidelines in the event of a conflict.
+You should always carefully review this policy prior to submission as they will supercede these guidelines in the event of a conflict.

 If you believe you have found a vulnerability, please submit a Report to the appropriate program on the HackerOne platform.
 The Report should include a detailed description of your discovery with clear, concise reproducible steps or a working proof-of-concept.
 If you don't explain the vulnerability in detail, there may be significant delays in the disclosure process, which is undesirable for everyone.

 The Report will be updated with significant events, including when the vulnerability has been validated, when more information is needed from you, or when you have qualified for a bounty.

 The contents of the Report will be made available to the Security Team immediately, and will initially remain non-public to allow the Security Team sufficient time to publish a remediation.
 After the Report has been closed, Public disclosure may be requested by either the Finder or the Security Team.